-In addition to processing applications and issuing permits to industry in terms of the Non-Proliferation of Weapons of Mass Destruction Act, 1993 (Act No. 87 of 1993), the Council also liaised with the Minister of Energy through the Department of Energy on applications for authorisations relating to the import, export and transport of source material, special nuclear material, restricted material and nuclear-related equipment and material as per the consultation process stipulated in the Nuclear Energy Act, 1999 (Act No. 46 of 1999).
+As such, in line with Section 34 and 35 of the Nuclear Energy Act, 1999 (Act No. 46 of 1999), the Council also liaised with the Minister of Energy through the Department of Energy on applications for authorisations relating to the import, export and transport of source material, special nuclear material, restricted material and nuclear-related equipment and material as per the consultation process stipulated in the Act.